Key takeaways

 |---|---|---|

-| New York | Northeast clients, finance, media, agency | Manhattan business address signals tier-1 vendor credibility |
+| New York, NY | Northeast clients, finance, media, agency | Manhattan business address signals credibility for finance, media, and agency clients |

-| Los Angeles | West Coast clients, entertainment, content, creative | LA business address fits creative industries |
+| Los Angeles, CA | West Coast clients, entertainment, content, creative | LA business address fits creative industries |

-| San Francisco | Tech clients, SaaS, AI, startup ecosystem | SF address aligns with tech-sector vendor expectations |
+| San Francisco, CA | Tech clients, SaaS, AI, startup ecosystem | SF address aligns with tech-sector vendor expectations |

-| Wilmington Delaware | LLC-formed freelancers using Delaware LLC structure | Delaware address pairs with Delaware LLC formation |
+| Wilmington, DE | LLC-formed freelancers using Delaware LLC structure | Delaware address pairs with Delaware LLC formation |

-| Cheyenne Wyoming | Privacy-focused freelancers, lowest LLC fees | Wyoming address signals tax-efficient operation |
+| Cheyenne, WY | Privacy-focused freelancers, lowest LLC fees | Wyoming address signals tax-efficient operation |

-| Tampa Florida | Florida-based freelancers, no state income tax | FL address fits FL-based and digital nomad freelancers |
+| Tampa, FL | Florida-based freelancers, no state income tax | FL address fits FL-based and digital nomad freelancers |

-| Washington DC | Government contracts, federal consulting | DC address signals federal-contracting capacity |
+| Washington, DC | Government contracts, federal consulting | DC address signals federal-contracting capacity |

 save office cities and the freelancer client-trust signals each conveys.
 The address choice should fit the freelancer's primary client base.